 Uni-paint, for instance, has a metal barrel but they have a thin wall.
 These can be crushed if stepped on or with your fingers if you're strong enough.
 These are made for artists.
-All the Japanese paint pens and paint markers made for retail are not going to hold up to the demands of industrial use.
+All the foreign made paint pens and paint markers made for the retail market are not going to hold up to the demands of industrial use.
 This is why we take the care to make these pens for the USA and to the specifications of our industrial clientele in the USA.
 With a solid construction enabled by a metal barrel, you can keep working without fear of puncture or leakage.

 Not all of our markers use a metal barrel, what are the considerations for each?
 Well, It depends on the kind of marker and the solvent used.